A Baker, truffle hunter, grape picker, cheesemaker, and thief?

 Some have just a few pieces; others who have been collecting for years may have hundreds of pieces passed down from generation to generation.
 The more pieces, the more elaborate a scene they create.

-Some people pull out their nativity scene at the beginning of Advent (the Sunday four weeks before Christmas Day).
-Others on the first of December or whenever they have time.
+Some people pull out their nativity scene at the beginning of Advent (the Sunday four weeks before Christmas Day); others do so on December 1st or whenever they have time.

 Some General Guidelines

 Each family will make their nativity scene different and have different figurines, but there are some traditions to follow.

 Santons come in many sizes, but the most popular are 7cm to 9 cm.
 If you’re using different sizes, smaller pieces are put toward the back of the nativity scene to give a more realistic perspective.

 - All the small santons villagers should be advancing towards the baby Jesus to bring him a gift, and no one should have their back turned to him.